History of India: Paleolithic

-Historian of South Asia, Michael H. Fisher, states: Scholars estimate that the first successful expansion of the Homo sapiens range beyond Africa and across the Arabian Peninsula occurred from as early as 80,000 years ago to as late as 40,000 years ago, although there may have been prior unsuccessful emigrations.
-Some of their descendants extended the human range ever further in each generation, spreading into each habitable land they encountered.
-One human channel was along the warm and productive coastal lands of the Persian Gulf and northern Indian Ocean.
-Eventually, various bands entered India between 75,000 years ago and 35,000 years ago.
+Historian of South Asia Michael H. Fisher notes that scholars estimate the first successful expansion of humans across the Arabian Peninsula to have occurred between 80,000 years ago and 40,000 years ago.
+One channel along which the human population range expanded was along the coast of the Persian Gulf and northern Indian Ocean, with groups of humans entering India between 75,000 years ago and 35,000 years ago.

 Archaeological evidence has been interpreted to suggest the presence of anatomically modern humans in the Indian subcontinent 78,000–74,000 years ago, although this interpretation is disputed.
-The occupation of South Asia by modern humans, initially in varying forms of isolation as hunter-gatherers, has turned it into a highly diverse one, second only to Africa in human genetic diversity.
+According to Dyson, the occupation of South Asia by modern humans, initially in varying forms of isolation as hunter-gatherers, has turned it into a highly diverse one, second only to Africa in human genetic diversity.
+Related to this is strong evidence of "founder" events, where a subgroup such as a tribe derives from a tiny number of "original" individuals.
+The population is also distinct in having practiced higher levels of endogamy than others.

-According to Tim Dyson: Genetic research has contributed to knowledge of the prehistory of the subcontinent's people in other respects.
-In particular, the level of genetic diversity in the region is extremely high.
-Indeed, only Africa's population is genetically more diverse.
-Related to this, there is strong evidence of 'founder' events in the subcontinent.
-By this is meant circumstances where a subgroup—such as a tribe—derives from a tiny number of 'original' individuals.
-Further, compared to most world regions, the subcontinent's people are relatively distinct in having practised comparatively high levels of endogamy.